koby-outlier-det/DDOT-bus-school-schedules/README.md

 This analysis was used to write this story: https://outliermedia.org/free-bus-detroit-students-southeastern-high-school-transportation/

 The analysis compares Detroit city bus schedules to high school bell schedules in Detroit.
 Outlier used ChatGPT to generate a Python script for the analysis.
-The code was written in and for a Jupyter Notebook.
+The code was written in a Jupyter Notebook called 'BusStops.ipynb'.
+A .py file is also included.

 When buses arrive at school either too close or too far from the bell, students must decide between waiting long stretches and being late to class.